 MedicAlert Foundation and Alzheimer’s Association are long term collaborators in addressing the wandering crisis.

-• Be your voice: If you can’t communicate well enough to speak for yourself, your ID will speak for you, informing others about your dementia, major symptoms, and any medications you are taking.
+We'll be your voice.
+If you can’t communicate well enough to speak for yourself, your ID will speak for you, informing others about your dementia, major symptoms, and any medications you are taking.

-• Provide 24/7 emergency protection: Our team will relay all of your critical medical information to first responders in an emergency, no matter where or when it happens.
+We provide 24/7 emergency protection.
+Our team will relay your critical medical information to first responders in an emergency, no matter where or when it happens.

-• Keep you connected: You should never be alone in an emergency, that’s why MedicAlert will reach out to your emergency contacts when needed if you are unable to do so.
+We keep you connected.
+You or a loved one should never have to be alone in an emergency.
+That’s why MedicAlert will reach out to your emergency contacts when needed if you are unable to do so.

-• Enable you to live with confidence: The freedom to live your life with dementia, knowing that MedicAlert is there for you.
+We enable you to live with confidence.
+The freedom to live your life with dementia, knowing that MedicAlert is there for you.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE.
 The information in this article is presented for educational purposes only and is not intended as a substitute for professional medical advice, diagnosis and treatment.
 Always seek the advice of a physician or other qualified healthcare provider for any questions you may have regarding a medical condition or treatment.